mongodb/terraform-provider-mongodbatlas/examples/atlas-search-deployment/README.md

 # MongoDB Atlas Provider - Atlas Cluster with dedicated Search Nodes Deployment

 This example shows how you can use Atlas Dedicated Search Nodes in Terraform.
-As a prerequisite, you need to create a project and cluster resource.
+As part of it, a project and cluster resource are created as a prerequisite.

 Variables Required to be set: